-- Were adopted under the Adoption Act 1976 or the Adoption and Children Act 2002, or - Became subject to a child arrangements order, or - Became subject to a special guardianship order
+- Were adopted under the Adoption Act 1976 or the Adoption and Children Act 2002, or - Became subject to a child arrangements order, or - · Became subject to a special guardianship order

+This includes those children who appear (to the Academy) to have been in state care outside of England and ceased to be in state care as a result of adoption (Internationally Adopted Previously Looked After Children).
 A child reaches compulsory school age on the prescribed day following his or her fifth birthday (or on his or her fifth birthday if it falls on a prescribed day).
 The prescribed days are 31 December, 31 March and 31 August.